Sustainability

 One of the fundamental elements of the new Remuneration Policy for BBVA Directors is to reinforce alignment with the Group's strategy and create long-term value.
 To this end, it establishes the correct balance between the fixed and variable remuneration components, elements that ensure prudent risk management, value creation, a sustainable and resilient business model, as well as greater solvency and profitability.
 When creating this Policy, the Board of Directors and the Remuneration Committee considered, among other factors, the growing importance that risks related to sustainability and climate change have for the Bank and for society in general.
 To this end, and in line with BBVA's Strategic Plan, which sets forth sustainability as one of its strategic priorities, the Board of Directors is making an effort to incorporate sustainability and the fight against climate change in the Group's day-to-day business and activities, establishing objectives that facilitate their execution and supervision and monitor their evolution.

 Thus, within the scope of the remuneration policy, a new indicator related to Sustainability (Mobilization of sustainable financing) was added for 2021.
 It is directly linked to the Group's efforts to comply with the commitments made to the market as regards climate change, whereby it has been given sufficient weight to reinforce the President's and Chief Executive Officer's commitment for BBVA to achieve its sustainable development goals in line with the Bank's strategic priority of helping clients in the transition to a sustainable future.
-For this purpose, it incorporates an ESG (Environment, Social and Governance) metric in the variable remuneration scheme for executive directors, as well as senior management and other bank employees.
+For this purpose, it incorporates an ESG (Environment, Social and Governance) in the variable remuneration scheme for executive directors, senior management and other employees of the organization.

 Article 6 - Pre-Contractual Information